Importance of Link Building

 Keeping Your Backlink Profile Clean

 It is critically important to keep your backlink profile as free as possible of toxic links.
-If your link profile consists of more than 20% toxic links, then you are in the Google penalty risk group.
+If your link profile consists of more than 10% of toxic links, then you are in the Google filter risk group.
 According to Google Penguin-proof link building guidelines,backlinks are considered toxic when they are obtained from sites in any of the following categories, or under any of these circumstances: